-Put a powerful element in the foreground and it will be the entrance gate that the spectator will use to enter your image.
+Put a powerful element in the foreground and it will be the entrance gate that the viewer will use to enter your image.
 Her eye will be attracted by that element and it will go through the photo layer by layer.

 If you manage to relate each element of the photo (the foreground, the background, the subject, the light during the golden hour) you'll create a visual path.
-So the spectator will see the image as you want her to see it.
+So the viewer will see the image as you want her to see it.

 I suggest you use the elements I mention in subsection (5).